 There are four main channels to buy a merchant account and there’s a huge variation in what you’ll be charged in each.
 Here’s a super quick rundown.

 - Banks: Most banks have a load of business customers and those customers need payment services like point-of-sale systems, card terminals and merchant accounts.
 Instead of sending their customers to third-party providers, banks resell merchant services from other companies.
-Banks know that their business customers are unlikely to look around so ratchet up the processing fees on the products they resell.
+Merchant banks know that their business customers are unlikely to look around so ratchet up the processing fees on the products they resell.

 - Payment Processor: Card processors will also sell merchant accounts directly to customers.
 However, individual small business hold virtually no bargaining power so are generally quoted fairly uncompetitive rates.